 Number Indian families engaged in cultivating farms and small patches of ground, 85; number mixed-bloods cultivating farms, 19.
 All of the Indians that are able to work make their living by civilized occupations.
-There are a number of the women that make baskets of different kinds out of hazel sprouts, and they make a large quantity of them during fall, winter, and spring, and peddle them out to the whites, and it brings them quite an income during the year.
+There are a number of the women that make baskets of different kinds out of hazel sprouts, and they make a large quantity of them during fall, winter, and spring, and poddle them out to the whites, and it brings them quite an income during the year.

-FARMS AND LAND CULTIVATED.
+PARMS AND LAND CULTIVATED.

-Tillable land (estimated) acres 8 3,000
+Tillable land (estimated) 8,000 ó

-Cultivated by Indians and mixed-bloods

-Under fence do 4 6,010
+Under fence

-Fenced during the year rods 2 2,377
+Fenced during the yearrods 2,377

 As for crops raised I refer you to inclosed statistics.
 As for the spring wheat I have become disheartened on account of the dry weather for the two last seasons.
-We have not had any rain since the grain was sown.
+We have not lind any rain since the grain was sown.
 What rain has been has passed by us.
 There are two spurs of mountains that surround us, and when the rain comes it follows those spurs until it reaches the Willamette valley, and spreads over it and leaves us without rain.

 to be enrolled as Indians.
-It seems to me an Indian ought to be recognized by his-color, but I find such is not the case at this agency.
+It seems to me an Indian ought to be recognized by histo be enrolled as Indians.
+It seems to me an indian origin to be recognized by its color, but I find such is not the case at this agency.
 Some claim to be Indians who appear to be perfectly white.
-This seems to be a fraud on its face, and all who are not really Indians ought to be stricken from the roll without delay.
+This seems to be a fraud on its face, and all who are not really indians ought to be stricken from the roll without delay.
 I find those who are Indians from policy only want everything that belongs to the band.
-The census at this argument ought to be taken and leave off all who can not establish their Indian at this agency ought to be taken, and leave off all who can not establish their Indian blood beyond a reasonable doubt.
+The census at this agency ought to be laken, and leave off all who can not establish their Indian blood become a recognition.